 This is particularly valid in the context of our freight and logistics enabling capabilities responding positively to the investment in Liverpool2.
-The Northern Freight and Logistics Report13 highlights the potential for the North's freight and logistics sector to make a significant contribution to the overall economy, with forecast potential economic benefits of around £50 billion by 2060 including £35 billion of user and non-user benefits to the UK.
+The potential for the North's freight and logistics sector to make a significant contribution to the overall economy, with forecast potential economic benefits of around £50 billion by 2060 including £35 billion of user.

 The location of these activities is highly sensitive to transport costs.
-Ernst & Young's European Attractiveness Survey 201514 indicated that investors see transport and logistics infrastructure as the third most important factor in choosing a location, behind only political transparency and stability and the country or region's domestic market.
+Ernst & Young's European Attractiveness Survey 201513 indicated that investors see transport and logistics infrastructure as the third most important factor in choosing a location, behind only political transparency and stability and the country or region's domestic market.
 These costs can be minimised through the co-location of warehousing, port and rail terminals and the efficiency, reliability, resilience and quality of the access links.
 It is such opportunities, developed near the North's IECs and MRN, which provide the basis for sustainable economic growth in this sector.

-Highways England's commercial research15 into the role of the SRN notes that three of the top 20 developments adjacent to the SRN in England between 2014 and 2016 were in a very focussed area of the North West: Omega on the M62 in Warrington, Airport City (World Logistics Hub) and at Logistics North on the M61 in Bolton which benefit from connectivity to Manchester Airport (the predominant source of airfreight in the North16) and the Port of Liverpool.
+Highways England's commercial research14 into the role of the SRN notes that three of the top 20 developments adjacent to the SRN in England between 2014 and 2016 were in a very focussed area of the North West: Omega on the M62 in Warrington, Airport City (World Logistics Hub) and at Logistics North on the M61 in Bolton which benefit from connectivity to Manchester Airport (the predominant source of airfreight in the North15) and the Port of Liverpool.

-Looking elsewhere across the North, Partners such as the Sheffield City Region are supporting enhanced connectivity to the Humber Ports to build on the established links via the M1 to the specialist freight hub of East Midlands Airport for the very same reason17.
-Easily accessible locations to major roads and container ports are
+Looking elsewhere across the North, Partners such as the Sheffield City Region are supporting enhanced connectivity to the Humber Ports to build on the established links via the M1 to the specialist freight hub of East Midlands Airport for the very same reason16.
+Easily accessible locations to major roads and container ports are seen as key to supporting the Sheffield City Region's ambition for logistics, building on existing investment by the likes of Aldi and ASOS in the Dearne Valley and Markham Vale to the south.